matrix-org/matrix-spec-proposals/proposals/3870-media-async-upload-url.md

 When combined with [MSC3860](https://github.com/matrix-org/matrix-spec-proposals/pull/3860) (media download redirect URLs) this makes it possible to run a "lean" media server that orchestrates where media is uploaded to and downloaded from but does not directly handle much media itself.
-Note this doesn't include thubmnails or URL previews which would still go through the media server.
+Note this doesn't include thumbnails or URL previews which would still go through the media server.

 ## Proposal